 2013 Subaru Forester Interior

-The 2013 Forester’s interior is a bit of a trade-off when compared with higher-ranking affordable compact SUVs.
-A few reviewers note that the Forester’s cheap interior plastics don’t quite measure up to rivals like the GMC Terrain and Honda CR-V, which have nicer interior materials and better build quality.
-Still, if you’re willing to look beyond these inconsistencies, test drivers say you should like the Forester’s useful cargo hold and functional, user-friendly controls, as well as its spacious front and rear seats.
+The 2013 Subaru Forester’s interior is a bit of a trade-off when compared with the interiors of higher-ranking affordable compact SUVs.
+A few reviewers note that the Forester’s cheap interior plastics don’t quite measure up to those of rivals like the GMC Terrain and Honda CR-V. Still, if you’re willing to look beyond these inconsistencies, test drivers say you should like the Forester’s useful cargo hold and functional, user-friendly controls, as well as its spacious front and rear seats.

 - "The cabin is down-market compared to competitors like the Ford Escape, GMC Terrain and Honda CR-V, with cheaper plastics and some questionable fit and finish." -- Edmunds